YesselmanLab/programming_resources/general_skills/github_01.md

   + a variety of programmer-specific branches where person stores the specific updates and progress they are working on
   + versions of the code for different target operating systems

+With all of this basic knowledge, we can now take a look at typical `git`/github workflow.

 ## Part III: Basic Workflow
+Here we will cover what basic workflow you will encounter when using `git`/github.
+It should be noted that this coverage is slanted towards doing work on a large project, so some of these steps will not be relevant for smaller projects.
+In general, it's good to remember that there are not one size fits all solutions.
+Follow along with the below commands and their descriptions:
+  + from `test_project/`, enter the command `git checkout -b "[NAME]_dev"`